Nikon mirrorless APS-C cameras

 For those of you following us on this blog, you probably didn’t miss the last article I wrote about the Nikon mirorrless full-frame mirrorless camera using the new Nikon Z mount.
-Today, we are going to talk about another range of cameras proposed by Nikon, the APS-C mirrorless cameras – or at least should I say, the camera.
-Indeed, at the time of writing this page, Nikon is currently offering only one APS-C mirrorless camera using the new Z-mount, the Z50, with the same mount as the FF mirrorless of the brand.
+Today, we are going to talk about another range of cameras proposed by Nikon, the APS-C mirrorless cameras.
+At the time of writing this page, Nikon is currently offering only two APS-C mirrorless camera using the new Z-mount, the Z50, and the Z Fc, with the same mount as the FF mirrorless of the brand.
 This article will obviously be updated when Nikon will offer other mirrorless APS-C cameras.
 If you are still hesitating for your purchase, I invite you to have a look at the page listing all the Nikon Z lenses available (both for APS-C and FF).

 In fall 2018, Nikon followed suit these new full frame cameras (Nikon Z6 & Z7) and offered a new camera with a more modest sensor size, using the new Z-mount: the Z50.
 Unlike the Z6 & Z7 which are equipped with a full-frame sensor, this entry-level camera uses an APS-C sensor.
 Nikon is keen to expand its new mirrorless camera ecosystem with this APS-C camera using Z-mount lenses (although the choice of lenses dedicated to the APS-C is more than limited at the moment).
+In the summer of 2021, Nikon released a new camera, the Nikon Z Fc.
 As you probably already know, I am not in the habit of detailing in depth every technical feature of a body.
 But let’s see together what the Z50 offers and the differences with the other mirrorless cameras of the brand, as well as what Nikon rather skipped over to be able to offer a camera with a good quality/price ratio.
 The Z50 is now in such a position it can challenge its competitors that have already been in place for some time, such as Fujifilm’s XT-30 or the Canon EOS M6 Mark II.

 Here’s a quick tour of the Z50’s technical specifications.
 While Nikon has offered some interesting video features on the Z6 and Z7 cameras, the Z50 is clearly more photo oriented.
 The first interesting thing to point out is the fact that this camera is built without a low-pass filter, like the Z7/Z7 II – favorite full-frame mirrorless cameras for photography at Nikon.
 I won’t explain again the importance of the low pass filter, as you can refer to the dedicated paragraph in my article on Nikon mirrorless full-frame cameras.
 However, note that this is the only Nikon Z mirrorless camera without a stabilized sensor.
 This may discourage some people, but we do understand that Nikon wanted to do without certain technologies to be able to offer an affordable camera.
 This body is noted as tropicalized, therefore weatherproof.